acburdine/ghost-faker/README.md

 # Ghost-Faker

-A simple script to set up a Ghost blog and stub out dummy data.
+A simple script to set up a [Ghost](https://ghost.org/) blog and enter fake data (posts, users, etc.).

 ---